shipwright-io/build/docs/development/authentication.md

 # Understanding authentication at runtime

-The following document provides an introduction around the different authentication methods that can take place during an image build when using the Build operator.
+The following document provides an introduction around the different authentication methods that can take place during an image build when using the Build controller.

 - [Overview](#overview)
 - [Build Secrets Annotation](#build-secrets-annotation)